irinaverse/FinnegansWake/README.md

 - the sound of words
 - first discovered sentence is the math Δ sentence
 - selecting with pandas
-- the most weird part, including "iSpace"
+- the most complex section, including "iSpace"
 - Yes!, James Joyce nailed it 100 years ago, with the term "iSpace"

 The book $Finnegans$ $Wake$ began to appear in installments in 1924.